- Download our Moving to Denmark Guide (PDF)

 Gender equality in Denmark

-Denmark is one of the world's most gender equal countries, and Danish society values equal opportunities for women and girls.
-The country is ranked second in the European Institute for Gender Equality's Gender Equality Index, only just behind Sweden.
-Equality has long been a cornerstone of the Danish welfare state, and today the percentage of Danish women working outside the home is one of the highest in the world.
+Equality has long been a cornerstone of the Danish welfare state, and today, the percentage of Danish women working outside the home is one of the highest in the world.

-A gender pay gap remains, however, with men earning approximately 13 percent more than women.
-The majority of leadership roles are held by men, earning them better pay.
+A gender pay gap remains, with men earning approximately 13 percent more than women, mirroring the EU average.

 Further reading